 A.C.
 Power vs. Battery-Powered Saws

 A recent advancement in circular saws is battery operated, 4-inch blade models.
 These are wonderful for small cutting operations, such as paneling or 1/4-inch plywood.
 They're lightweight and perfect when you need to reach high to make a cut.
 However, they're lacking in horsepower, and aren't much use for cutting more than a just a few 2x4s.
-I would definitely recommend having one of these battery-operated units on hand, but not until you have a number of other tools in your arsenal.
+We would recommend having one of these battery-operated units on hand, but not until you have several other tools in your arsenal.